-Quality is what I found consistent among the eateries at The Phoenician: A Luxury Resort.
+Quality is consistent among the eateries at The Phoenician: A Luxury Resort.
 From the crafted cocktails at The Phoenician Tavern to the 8oz filet at Jean-Georges Vongerichten concept, I was never disappointed with the food at the AAA Five-Diamond resort!

 Below, I listed my top recommendations and provided additional insight on each restaurant